CAREDX SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against CareDx, Inc. - CDNA

-NEW ORLEANS, LA / ACCESSWIRE / May 31, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until July 22, 2022 to file lead plaintiff applications in a securities class action lawsuit against CareDx, Inc. ("CareDx" or the "Company") CDNA, if they purchased the Company's shares between February 24, 2021 and May 5, 2022, inclusive (the "Class Period").
+NEW ORLEANS, June 24, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until July 22, 2022 to file lead plaintiff applications in a securities class action lawsuit against CareDx, Inc. ("CareDx" or the "Company") CDNA, if they purchased the Company's shares between February 24, 2021 and May 5, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of California.

 What You May Do